-- Join the virtual wards Communities of Practice by emailing our team
+- Join the virtual wards community of practice events by emailing our team

-- Blog from Tara Donnelly, Director of Digital Care Models and Matthew Winn, NHS England and NHS Improvement, on NHS providers
+- Blog from Tara Donnelly, Director of Digital Care Models and Matthew Winn, NHS England on NHS providers

 - Additional materials on virtual wards including case studies, training materials, academic health science networks and patient safety collaborative contacts are available on the virtual ward NHS Futures platform (login required)

 - The Hospital at Home Society

 - Hospital discharge and community support: policy and operating model from the Department of Health and Social Care

 - Health Education England’s multi-professional framework for advanced clinical practice in England

 - Home care: delivering personal care and practical support to older people living in their own homes – written by NICE

 - Frailty e-learning module

 - Providing rapid care to people in their own home rather than going to hospital, through a frailty virtual ward in Leeds